fh1ch/passport-gitlab2/README.md

 ##### How do I change permissions / scope when obtaining a user profile?

-GitLab supports two scopes at the moment which are `read_user` and `api`.
-By default, the `read_user` scope is used which was introduced with **GitLab version 8.15** and requires at least this version.
-If you have an older version or you need full read/write access to all API resources, use the `api` scope instead.
+GitLab supports multiple scopes at the moment like `read_user` and `api`.
+By default, the `read_user` scope is used.
 Changing the OAuth2 scope to `api` works as following:

 ```js
 app.get('/auth/gitlab',